anchietajunior/learn-angular-with-firebase/README.md

 </script>
 ```

-Click the "COPY" button and paste it into your myproject/src/index.html like this:
+Click the "COPY" button and paste it into your Angular App myproject/src/index.html like this:

 ```html
 <body>